Who is eligible for the Bell postdoctoral fellowship program?

 It is possible to apply for new grants while a fellow.
 Proposals should run through the HCPDS and build upon work being done as a fellow.
 All potential proposals would be vetted first by the HCPDS leadership.

-Where do Bell and Sloan Postdoctoral Fellows sit?
+Where do Bell Postdoctoral Fellows sit?
 What’s the work environment like?

 We have two adjacent buildings—a Victorian house and a one level, smaller building.
 Full-time residents include: an admin team; a “research core” of associates and assistants; postdoctoral fellows; visiting scientists; and Harvard faculty who reside part-time at HCPDS.
 There is also a flex work area for student assistants and visitors.
 The environment is casual and congenial.
 Most residents come into the office daily.